trxdave/ireland-rugby-quiz/README.md

 So, buckle up, get ready for a journey through the highs and lows of Irish rugby, and let's see how well you know the game on the Emerald Isle!

 <h1>Wireframes</h1>
-Before coding the game, I used Balsamic to create wireframes to get an idea of how I wanted to create a realistic and achievable design.
+Before coding the game, I learn how to use Balsamic and start to create wireframes to get an idea of how I wanted to create a realistic and achievable design.

 ![alt text](<readme folder/image/Index.png>)
 ![alt text](<readme folder/image/Playquiz.png>)